 Treatment for TMJ disorders are normally nonsurgical, but they can vary depending on the nature of the disorder.
-Once Dr. Arroyo has had an opportunity to examine your jaw and evaluate the situation, he’ll be able to determine a proper course of treatment that will help to improve the function and comfort of your jaw.
+Once the doctor has had an opportunity to examine your jaw and evaluate the situation, he’ll be able to determine a proper course of treatment that will help to improve the function and comfort of your jaw.
 These treatments will nearly always involve a team approach that depends on adequate self-care as well as professional care to achieve the best results.

 For most patients, the first goal is to relieve joint paint and muscle spasming.
 This is generally accomplished with muscle relaxants, pain relievers, or anti-inflammatory drugs like injectable steroids that reduce inflammation and pain in the area.
 In addition to immediately easing your discomfort, these treatments can also reduce stress and tightness in the area, making it easier to achieve a longer-term solution.

-In addition to medical treatments for your discomfort, Dr. Arroyo will typically recommend a self-care regimen that includes specific jaw and posture exercises, application of heat or ice, incorporation of softer foods into the diet to ease stress in the area, and resting methods like keeping the teeth apart when not swallowing or eating.
+In addition to medical treatments for your discomfort, the doctor will typically recommend a self-care regimen that includes specific jaw and posture exercises, application of heat or ice, incorporation of softer foods into the diet to ease stress in the area, and resting methods like keeping the teeth apart when not swallowing or eating.
 Stress management techniques physical therapy or biofeedback are often recommended as well to reduce strain.

-In some cases, Dr. Arroyo may prescribe various appliances to help your TMJ disorder.
+In some cases, the doctor may prescribe various appliances to help your TMJ disorder.
 A clear plastic device called a splint or nightguard can fit over your bottom or top teeth to keep them apart and prevent grinding, which will relax the muscles and reduce pain in addition to preventing damage from grinding.
 There are also anterior positioning appliances to move the jaw forward and relieve pressure and orthotic stabilization appliances that help to move your jaw into the correct position.
 These may be worn 24 hours a day or just at night, depending on the situation.